 The unique AirShield gasket on our 7eye glasses is made from medical grade Thermal Plastic Rubber (TPR) and has been manufactured to be hypoallergenic in most normal cases.
 This TPR material, being impermeable, will not absorb moisture, sweat, makeup, or sunscreen, so it prevents a build up of grime and bacteria and is easy to clean.

 If you are looking for dry eye glasses that you can wear confidently in the office or in social situations without feeling self conscious about your appearance, it is worth considering the glasses from Ziena Eyewear.
 These glasses have a patented silicone eye shield made of a soft translucent material that shows up much less than the Airshield gasket when worn with Clear lenses.
 We recommend Ziena Eyewear for anyone using a computer for long periods of time, particularly if working in an air-conditioned office, as this environment is a common cause of dry eyes.

 Another key advantage of choosing Ziena glasses is that they are like normal optical frames, which makes them the most suited to being fitted with prescription lenses.

 How do I choose the most suitable model of glasses for my needs?

-- Frame size: while all 7eye glasses are close fitting, the width of the frame varies – check the size chart on our websites
+- Frame size: while all 7eye and Ziena glasses are close fitting, the width of the frame varies – check the size chart on our websites

 - Lens size: this measurement is a useful indication of how large the glasses will appear on your face and also how much of your facial area will be protected